DavidRimon/cfts/google ctf 2020/avr/README.md

 If we are not logged in to the system (we will soon see how we do), then the `overflow_count` will increase, until it passed a certain limit (representing about 10 seconds), and will quit the program.

-we will take about the `else ` clause later on.
+we will talk about the `else ` clause later on.

 lets stat with the `main` function.
 This is the first half.